opensearch-project/opensearch-migrations/README.md

 The TrafficCapture directory hosts a set of projects designed to facilitate the proxying and capturing of HTTP traffic, which can then be offloaded and replayed to other HTTP server(s).

+More documentation on this directory including the projects within it can be found here: [Traffic Capture](TrafficCapture/README.md)

 ### Local Docker Solution

 A containarized end-to-end solution can be deployed locally using Docker.